 Persons involved in a divorce or child custody case should be aware that if they request a psychological evaluation for their former spouse, he or she will likely respond with the same request.
 The court does not pay for this testing, so it will have to be covered by one or both of you.

 While psychological testing for parental fitness may yield valuable insights that assists children in getting ideal care, in some cases the testing may not turn up any significant information.
 It could even backfire and cast the one who requested the testing in a bad light.

 The Law Office of David Pedrazas in Salt Lake city, Utah Can Help With All Divorce and Family Law Related Issues

 If you’re not sure how to proceed, consult with your Salt Lake City divorce and family law attorney, David Pedrazas, to receive an expert opinion.
 David Pedrazas is experienced in divorce and child custody issues and has overseen many situations like yours and can advise you on the best course of action.
-Contact The Law Office of David Pedrazas in Salt Lake City, Utah today for a free case evaluation.
+Contact The Law Office of David Pedrazas in Salt Lake City, Utah today for a Legal Case Review.
 Give us a call at 801-263-7078.